Frequently Asked Questions

 No. The program and all coursework is conducted in English.

 How can I best contact the Office of Admissions with my questions?

 Email us at firstname.lastname@example.org to contact one of our MMS admissions counselors.

-- What are the application deadlines for entrance in 2014?
+What are the application deadlines for entrance in 2016?

-Round 1 - November 5, 2013
+Round 1 - Sept.
+13, 2016

-Round 2 - January 30, 2014
+Round 2 - Nov.
+29, 2016

-Round 3 - March 6, 2014
+Round 3 - Jan.
+30, 2017

-Round 4 - April 1, 2014
+Round 4 - Mar.
+7, 2017

-Can I apply to both the MMS: DKU and MMS: FOB programs?
+Can I apply to both MMS programs?

-No. Deferrals will not be granted for either MMS program.
+No. Deferrals will not be granted.

 If I am denied admissions in an early round, can I reapply for a later round?

 No. Applicants may only apply to one round in a given admissions year.

 May I change my student status to the MMS: FOB program once I have started the program?

 No. Students must stay with the program track to which they applied and were admitted.

 When should I apply for admission?

 Given the competitive applicant pool, you are encouraged to apply as early in the admission cycle as possible, without compromising the quality of your application.

-Non-US citizens without US permanent residency should apply by Round 2 to ensure sufficient time for visa processing.
+Non-US citizens without US permanent residency should apply by Round 3 to ensure sufficient time for visa processing.
 Learn more on the International Applicants page.

 Re-applicants who are US citizens and permanent residents are encouraged to apply by Round 3.
 Learn more on the Re-applicants page.

 Does the Admissions Committee accept 3-year bachelor's degrees?

 Yes, as long as a candidate has earned a bachelor's degree by the start date of the program, they are eligible to apply.

 Does the Admissions Committee prefer a GMAT or GRE score?

 We accept both GMAT and GRE scores.
 The Admissions Committee pays particular attention to the quantitative score on both exams to ensure that you can handle the rigor of the program.

 What should I expect during my interview if I'm selected for one?

 Can my application be reviewed before my recommenders submit their recommendation forms?

 No. Recommendations must be received for an application to be considered complete and ready for review.

 If I do not have work experience, who should I ask to write my recommendations?

 One of your recommendations should be from someone, such as a professor, who can speak to your academic abilities.
 The second recommendation should be from someone who can critique your performance from a professional perspective, such as a manager or internship supervisor.
 If you do not have work experience, the second recommendation could come from someone you have worked with in a volunteer capacity, through a student club or other organization, or from a second professor.
 Your academic recommender should also be able to speak about your performance beyond the classroom.

 Can my recommenders mail their recommendations to the Office of Admissions?

 No. We require that all recommenders use the online recommendation form and submit the completed form online.
 Mailed letters of recommendation will not be accepted.

-- I am concerned that my GMAT/GRE score and/or my GPA is too low.
+I am concerned that my GMAT/GRE score and/or my GPA is too low.
 Should I still apply?

 Theres is no minimum GPA or test score requirement.
 You will be considered within the context of your entire application.
 We are looking for well-rounded applicants, and we encourage you to apply if you have a genuine interest in the program.

 If you are concerned about your GPA or test scores, contact an admissions counselor at email@example.com.
-In addition, you may be contacted for an academic review session with a faculty member during the admissions process.
-We encourage you to apply early to allow sufficient time for this review.

 Are there any required courses that must be completed before the MMS program?